-Please see below details of the groups yearly battle to Eradicate Himalayan Balsam in the woodland to the edge of Lower Burgh Meadow.
-Over the last 4 Years we have cleared woodland measuring 400 meters by 100 hundred meters, that had 40% coverage.
-The last two seasons we have concentrated our efforts in Plock wood.
-The rangers at Chorley Council have help us on some occasions to strim a heavily invested area first, before the group moves in to pull the stragglers.
-We also make periodical visits back to other parts of the wood to check for any germination in areas we pulled 3 to 5 years ago.
+Take a look at some of the photos below, which demonstrate the Group’s ongoing battle to eradicate Himalayan Balsam in the woodland surrounding Lower Burgh Meadow.
+The Rangers at Chorley Council sometimes help us to strim a heavily infested area first, before the group moves in to pull the stragglers.
+We also make periodical visits back to other parts of the wood to check for any germination in areas we’ve previously pulled.

 Stands :- A large area of Balsam where plants are touching each other as they grow.

-Stratification :- Seeds being subject to temperature below 0c will promote germination.
+Cold Stratification :- Seeds being subject to temperature below O°c will promote germination.

 Node :- On the stem of the plant, where a leaf grows out from.

-Hymalayan Balsam is a none native plant, introduced to Britain by the Victorians, in the late 1800″s
+Himalayan Balsam is a non-native plant, introduced to Britain by the Victorians, in the late 1800’s.

-Single Plants if left, will develop into large stands, estimated up to 600 plants per yearly increase. ( amount of seeds a plant can produce )
+Single Plants, if left, will develop into large stands, estimated up to 600 plants per year (amount of seeds a plant can produce).

-Eradication of Hymalayan Balsam will allow our native plants to re colonise & the natural balance of the area will return, increasing wild flower population, will in turn will increase Insects life, which in turn will increase all wild life in the area.
+Eradication of Himalayan Balsam will allow our native plants to re-colonise and the natural balance of the area will return, increasing wildflower population, which in turn will increase insect life and subsequently increase all wildlife in the area.

-Timing of methods may vary ( Particularly Hoeing in April) , pending on late frosts etc.
+Timing of methods may vary (particularly hoeing in April), depending on late frosts etc.

-Seeds are viable for 2 years in the ground, not all seeds from last years dispersal will germinate, due to not being at the right depth light, conditions etc. in the soil.
+Seeds are viable for at least two years in the ground.
+Not all seeds from last year’s dispersal will germinate, due to not being at the right depth, light, conditions in the soil etc.

-Seeds need stratification to aid germinate the following year.
+Seeds need cold stratification to aid germination the following year.

-The group has noticed that some seeds may be viable for 3 years or longer.
+The group has observed that some seeds may be viable for three years or longer.

 As the methods listed below are carried out, by the actual walking of the ground and as you pull up the plants you will be disturbing seeds to germination levels, which WILL grow.

-Once an area is initially cleared, several more visits will be needed to clear the “Stragglers” in the same year and up to 3 years after.
+Once an area is initially cleared, several more visits will be needed to clear the “stragglers” in the same year and up to three years thereafter.

 Balsam is an annual, which means the new areas of balsam you see each year grow from the seeds set from the plants the year before.

-When hand pulling stragglers with unopened flower head, cut flower head off , then cut below the bottom node, then place to pile, if these two cuts are not carried out, when piled up, due to dampness in the pile or rain, the flowers will continue to open and produce seeds.
+When hand-pulling stragglers with unopened flower head, cut the flower head off, then cut below the bottom node, then place to pile.
+If these two cuts are not carried out, when piled up, due to dampness in the pile or rain, the flowers will continue to open and produce seeds.

 Best practice for balsam eradication could be as follows :-

-A) Survey areas throughout the year to determine where stands are & which areas to work on first.
+A) Survey areas throughout the year to determine where there are stands and which areas to work on first.

-B) Clear Bramble & bracken areas, engulfed by balsam in the winter months, a rota of these areas would be best practice, to allow Nesting birds and other wildlife to still be in the areas.
+B) Clear bramble and bracken areas engulfed by balsam in the winter months, a rota of these areas would be best practice, to allow nesting birds and other wildlife to still be in the areas.

-C) Start Balsam bashing at the highest land point & work down, in the theory that when seeds are projected by the plant up to 21 feet, they wont go up hill as far as down Hill.
+C) Start balsam bashing at the highest land point and work down, on the basis that when seeds are projected by the plant up to 21 feet, they won’t go uphill as far as downhill.

-Areas can be hoed as seedlings are 2 inches high at half an inch below ground level.
+Areas can be hoed as seedlings are two inches high at half an inch below ground level.
 For best results this should be done when dry conditions prevail.

-A test area covered in seedlings, of 4 mtrs square was hoed in April 2008.
-Result 6 weeks after hoeing only 20 new plants grew.
+During one year, a test area covered in seedlings (four square metres) was hoed – six weeks after hoeing only 20 new plants grew.

 Strimming areas at this time may produce the same results and disturb native seeds to germination level.

-When pulling plants, hold as many as comfy in your hand and then twist the stem off from the root and pile up.
+When pulling plants, twist the stems off from the roots and pile up.

-Strimming area will have the same affect, but will damage any native plants there are, these will however, grow again.
-If perennial.
+Strimming an area will have the same effect, but will damage any native plants there.
+(These will grow again if perennials.)

-Plants are 3 feet tall, continue to clear as in may.
+Plants are three feet tall, continue to clear as in May.

-Plants are now up to 6 feet tall & are producing flower heads , As long as NO Pinging seeds, continue clearing as May/June .
+Plants are now up to six feet tall and producing flower heads.
+As long as the seeds are not “pinging”, continue clearing as May/June .

-If flowers are open, stack mass cut or Hand Pulled plants to piles, & jump on pile as it gets larger, the jumping will crush the stems & flatten the flowers,making it harder for the plant to produce seed through dampness, any seed that is produced will be localised for easy clearance next year.
+If flowers are open, stack mass-cut or hand-pulled plants to piles, and jump on the pile as it gets larger.
+The jumping will crush the stems and flatten the flowers, making it harder for the plant to produce seed through dampness.
+Any seed that is produced will be localised for easy clearance next year.

-This piling method is like a compost Heap, heat is generated up to 140F once compost heap grows to 1 mtr square. this method is called Thermophilic composting & is known to kill of weed flower seeds at this temperature, the bigger the pile the better, but we don’t know if it kills Balsam seeds, however, the area piles are made in do have balsam growing the year after, but only a very small percentage of what flowers where there when pulled.
+This piling method is like a compost heap – heat is generated up to 140°F once the compost heap grows to 1m. square.
+This method is called thermophilic composting and is known to kill off weed flower seeds at this temperature, the bigger the pile the better, but we don’t know if it kills balsam seeds.
+The areas where piles are made do have balsam growing the year after, but only a very small percentage of what was there previously.

-If pulling individual plants from a large stand and piling, fold flower head under & place to centre of pile. roots to outer edge of pile.
+If pulling individual plants from a large stand and piling, fold the flower head under and place to the centre of the pile with the roots to the outer edge.

-If pulling individual plants dotted about the area, best practice is to place flower head to bag for burning, stem and root to small piles, as you move through the area.
+If pulling individual plants dotted about the area, best practice is to place the flower head in a bag for burning, and the stem and root to small piles as you move through the area.